 It also has many macro and micronutrients.
 It really can be considered both a biostimulant and an organic fertilizer.

-It is an essential component in activating EM and is particularly useful in a foliar feed to help the liquid stick to plant surfaces.
+It is an essential component in activating EM, as well as in making bokashi, and is particularly useful in a foliar feed to help the liquid stick to plant surfaces.
 Many of the professional soil consultants I study are using a carbohydrate source in their foliar sprays, and this is one of the best.
 It is therefore often applied with EM, mycorrhizal fungi, compost tea and other organic fertilizers.

 Blackstrap Molasses Application